Direct High-Resolution Imaging of Earth-Like Exoplanets: Indirect Reconstruction Techniques

 \subsection{Intensity Interferometry}

 Intensity interferometry, pioneered by Hanbury Brown and Twiss \cite{HanburyBrown1956}, relies on measuring correlations in photon arrival rates at two spatially separated telescopes to infer the squared visibility \(\lvert V(B)\rvert^2\) of a distant source.
-Unlike amplitude interferometry, which requires sub‐wavelength optical path stability, intensity interferometry is relatively insensitive to atmospheric turbulence and large optical path differences.
+Unlike amplitude interferometry, which requires sub-wavelength optical path stability, intensity interferometry is relatively insensitive to atmospheric turbulence and large optical path differences.
 In this approach, each telescope records a time series of photon counts, \(I_{1}(t)\) and \(I_{2}(t)\).
-One then computes the second‐order correlation
+One then computes the second-order correlation

 which, when appropriately normalized, is directly proportional to \(\lvert V(B)\rvert^2\).
 Here \(B\) denotes the projected baseline between the telescopes, and angular brackets indicate a time average over the integration interval.